laravel/lumen-docs/installation.md

 #### Application Key

 The next thing you should do after installing Lumen is set your application key to a random string.
 Typically, this string should be 32 characters long.
 The key can be set in the `.env` environment file.
-If you have not renamed the `.env.example` file to `.env`, you should do that now. **If the application key is not set, your user encrypted data will not be secure!**
+If you have not renamed the `.env.example` file to `.env`, you should do that now. **If the application key is not set, your user encrypted data will not be secure!** To generate key, use:

+    php -r "echo bin2hex(random_bytes(32));"

 <a name="compatibility"></a>
 ## Compatibility